KyleMayes/install-llvm-action/README.md

 ### `env`

-Whether to set `CC/CXX` environment variables.
+Whether to set `CC` and `CXX` environment variables to Clang paths.

 ## Outputs